 In one case, the Director of Apparel Sales for Adidas America intentionally provided auditors false information because of his motivation for future sales to his client.
 Just for Feet's auditors sent an accounts receivable confirmation directly to Adidas' Director of Sales who confirmed \$2.2 million in receivables due when in reality Adidas only owed Just of Feet approximately \$40,000.
 This one event exposed both companies, every individual involved in the audit and the audit firm itself to a huge liability.

-3. Client Directs/Influences the Auditor's Authentication Process

-Numerous examples illustrate how dishonest clients try and sometimes succeed in influencing an auditor's procedures, especially when it relates to third-party confirmations.
-If a client suspects that the auditor may try to authenticate the contact information for the confirmations, with a little effort and for very little money, fraudsters can create third-party credentials which closely resemble legitimate credentials.
+3. Client directs/influences the auditor's authentication process examples Numerous illustrate how dishonest clients try and sometimes succeed in influencing an auditor's procedures, especially when it relates to third-party confirmations.
+If a client suspects that the auditor may try to authenticate the contact information for the confirmations, with a little effort and for very little money, fraudsters can create credentials third-party which closelv resemble legitimate credentials.